fossx229/final-project-redteam/groupsummary.md

 An implementation project, depending on how well we did, would have more potential to include in a portfolio for employers and could also (perhaps) help us to absorb and retain the material better.
-We thought we were probably too general in certain sections, which led to an overlap of content for some of the sections we were indvidually responsible for, so we think being more specific about what are responsibilities were could have been beneficial.
-Related to this, we probably should have communicated better about how individual tasks of the project were going in case changes in expectations needed to happen earlier.
+We thought we were probably too general in certain sections, which led to an overlap of content for some of the sections we were indvidually responsible for, so we think being more specific about what our responsibilities were could have been beneficial.
+Related to this, we probably should have communicated better about how individual tasks of the project were going in case our expectations needed to change earlier.
 Overall though, we do think that this project greatly increased our familiarity with Neo4j and also helped us revisit many (especially general) concepts from earlier in the course.